 To see links to websites with information on how to shield yourself from smart meters, see further below.

-Sage Reports -- Cindy Sage's website with her report on "Assessment of Radiofrequency Microwave Radiation Emissions from Smart Meters."
-Her firm, Sage Consulting, is based in Santa Barbara, California
+Sage Reports — Cindy Sage’s website with her report on “Assessment of Radiofrequency Microwave Radiation Emissions from Smart Meters.”
+Her firm, Sage Consulting, was formerly based in Santa Barbara, California

 Smart Meter Shielding

 If you already have a smart meter and are awaiting the opt out program or you live in a part of the country where an opt out program is not yet available, you can shield yourself from your smart meter, at least to some extent.
 It turns out that the diffusion pattern of the 900 MHz radio signal that communicates with neighboring smart meters on nearby houses as part of the neighborhood (mesh) area network (NAN) is 90% outwards from the smart meter and only 10% behind it back into the house.
 Rob States, however, says smart meters transmit most to the sides.
 We discuss shielding strategies below.